Impurity screening by defects in (1+1)$d$ quantum critical systems: Appendix C: Boundary states from conformal embedding

-For a rational CFT, all boundary states that preserve (half of) the chiral algebra are of the Cardy type.
+All boundary states of a rational CFT that preserve (half of) the chiral algebra are of the Cardy type.
 However, non-Cardy boundary states with reduced symmetry may also exist.
 Here we explain how to construct them using conformal embedding.
-Let us consider a pair of chiral rational CFTs $\cal{R}$ and $\cal{R}'$, where the latter is obtained from the former by an extension of the chiral algebra.
-In other words, there is a conformal embedding $\cal{R}\subset\cal{R}'$.
+For a pair of chiral rational CFTs $\cal{R}$ and $\cal{R}'$, if the latter is obtained from the former by an extension of the chiral algebra, there is a conformal embedding $\cal{R}\subset\cal{R}'$.

-For this purpose, we can focus on the algebraic data of the CFT.
+It is helpful to focus on the algebraic data of the CFT.
 A chiral CFT is associated with a modular tensor category (MTC), which is mathematically the representation category of the chiral algebra.
-Denote the MTCs associated with $\cal R$ and $\cal R'$ by $\cal{C}$ and $\cal{C}'$, respectively.
+We denote the MTCs associated with $\cal R$ and $\cal R'$ by $\cal{C}$ and $\cal{C}'$, respectively.
 In this language, chiral algebra extension means $\cal{C}'$ is obtained from $\cal{C}$ by anyon condensation.
 Mathematically, the condensate is described by a separable, commutative Frobenius object $A$ in $\cal{C}$.
 The interface between $\cal{C}$ and $\cal{C}'$ can be endowed with a fusion category $\cal{T}$, which contains both the deconfined anyons (i.e. $\cal{C}'$) and the confined defects.
 All simple objects in $\cal{T}$ can be lifted to $\cal{C}$.
 More precisely, the lifting of $\alpha\in\cal{T}$ is

 In particular, the lifting of the vacuum in $\cal{T}$ is the algebra object $A$.
 A subcategory of $\cal{T}$ which contains all deconfined anyons becomes $\cal{C}'$, and the remaining ones become topological defects in $\cal{C}'$.
 If the characters of the CFT $\cal{R}$ are $\chi_{a}$, then the characters of the CFT $\cal{R}'$ can be expressed as